 She grew up in upstate New York on the grounds of the Binghamton State Hospital, where her mother, a Hungarian refugee, worked as a psychiatrist.
 She is completing a memoir about this experience.
 You can read the first pages of the memoir in Tupelo Quarterly.
 She received her B.A. from Bard College, her Ph.D. in literature from the University of Connecticut, and completed her psychoanalytic training at the Object Relations Institute of New York.

-She and her husband, the painter Gary Buckendorf, have just moved to Beacon, NY.
+She and her husband, the painter Gary Buckendorf, live in Beacon, NY.
 Ruth still hides out in Olivebridge, NY when she tires of sidewalks.